TsKyrk/pyexewrap/README.md

 None to my knowledge.
 All the known side effects have been fixed.
 Please report any bug or side effects you may find.

 # Todos
-- Manage .pyw extensions and their annoying behavior with exceptions
 - Implement an installer for an easy deployment of the tool.
 Maybe add the tool to Pypi?
 - Automate unit tests (no added value at the moment imo)
 - Add a version number (no added value at the moment imo)